 - In the Contents pane, click the symbol for the NeighborhoodBoundaries layer.

-The Symbology pane opens to the gallery.
+The Symbology pane opens to the Gallery tab.
 The gallery contains popular or common symbols.
 You'll use gallery symbols later.

 - At the top of the Symbology pane, click the Properties tab.
-Next to Color, expand the color selector window and choose No color.
+Under Appearance, for Color, expand the color selector window and choose No color.

-- Expand Outline color and choose any variation of light blue.
+- For Outline color, choose Sodalite Blue.
 For Outline width, type 25 m.

 - Click Apply.